Clearing the Confusion:

 Large Group Mandate

-Health Insurance Legislation requires large group employers to Pay or Play by January 1, 2015.
+Health Insurance Legislation requires large group employers to Pay or Play.
 All employers that employ at least 50 full-time employees or an equivalent combination of full-time and part-time employees are subject to the Employer Shared Responsibility Provisions.
 The determination of a large employer is made based on the following Internal Revenue Codes: IRC § 414 (b), (c), (M) or (o).

 You can also use the Full-Time Equivalent Calculator on healthcare.gov or consult your accountant: